-1. Be Persistent in Sales Without Without Being Pushy
+1. Be Persistent in Sales – Without Being Pushy

 I call it creative persistence.
 There’s a fine line between persistence and pushiness, and a smart sales professional knows how to toe that line.
 When good salespeople meet an obstacle — unreturned phone calls, no response to emails or texts — they don’t give up.
 But they don’t make pests of themselves, either.
 Such a person will find ways to reconnect before that opportunity withers away.
 It’s not just a matter of leaving call after call in his contact’s voicemail.
 In order to connect, he’ll try new tactics such as engaging the “gatekeeper,” the executive assistant or a fellow sales rep within the organization.
 He may even show up in person at unconventional times during business hours — like super early, before work starts, or right at closing time — or even send a text on a Saturday morning.

-When great salespeople reach a sales stall, they approach the situation from a new angle.
-For example, one salesperson was trying to reach an organization’s VP of Sales for weeks, with no response.
+When great salespeople reach a sales obstacle (sales stall, sales roadblock) they approach the situation from a new angle.
+For example, one salesperson was trying to reach an organization’s vice president of sales for weeks, with no response.
 So he bought some green notepad paper, took out his Sharpie, and made it to look just like a $100 bill and wrote a note to the VP reading, “Let’s turn this into real money for you and your sales team!”
 He crumpled it up, threw it into an oversized envelope, and mailed it to him.
 The client got a laugh, and actually called him back that day.
 They set up a one-on-one business meeting, got an excellent dialogue going — and in little time, he won the account.
 For achieving sales success — be creatively persistent.

 2. Be Passionate About What You’re Selling

 Persistence and passion typically go hand in hand.
-A good salesperson is passionate — that is, he truly believes in his solution.
-He’s hungry, motivated and competitive.
+A good salesperson is passionate — that is, she truly believes in her solution.
+She’s hungry, motivated and competitive.
 This sales rep is a doer, not just a talker.
-He doesn’t blame the current economic climate, or a competitor’s lower pricing, or waste time whining about possible weaknesses in his product compared to the competition.
-He’s got great ideas, and they’re measurable by the number and quality of his activities.
+She doesn’t blame the current economic climate, or a competitor’s lower pricing, or waste time whining about possible weaknesses in her product compared to the competition.
+She’s got great ideas, and they’re measurable by the number and quality of her activities.
 Passionate salespeople, when achieving sales success, create their own opportunities instead of waiting around for them!